-Sunspots, also known as liver spots (even though they have nothing to do with the liver), are areas of hyperpigmentation that develop on surfaces of the skin that are exposed to the sun’s UVA and UVB rays.
+Sun spots, also known as liver spots (even though they have nothing to do with the liver), are spots of hyperpigmentation that develop on areas of the skin that are exposed to the sun’s UVA and UVB rays.

-This is different from melasma (brown or gray spots found on the forehead, cheek or nose), which is triggered from hormonal influences.
-Melasma is usually brought on by pregnancy, oral contraceptives, and other hormone therapies.
+This is different from melasma (brown or gray spots found on the forehead, cheek or nose), which is triggered by hormonal influences.
+Melasma is usually brought on by pregnancy, oral contraceptives, and other hormone therapies

 Sunspots are commonly found on the face, shoulders, back, and the backs of the hands and tend to develop around 40 years of age.
 However, they may develop earlier in life depending on your level of sun exposure.
 They do not discriminate between genders, and can appear on men and women of any race.

-Applying a sunscreen with at least SPF 30 to the face and décolleté daily is crucial in preventing further hyperpigmentation and preventing sun spots.
+Applying sunscreen to the face and décolleté daily is crucial in preventing further hyperpigmentation and preventing sun spots.
 I recommend using Dr. Barbara Sturm Sun Drops, which protect your skin against both UVA and UVB rays, and also contains SPF 50 broad spectrum protection against the sun.

-I also recommend Environ’s 3 Focused Care Radiance + Range, which is a three step regimen treatment that includes vitamin C and other potent ingredients to lighten various dark spots and improve the appearance of uneven skin tone.
-This does not take the place of your sunscreen!
+I also recommend Environ’s 3 Focused Care Radiance + Range, which is a three step regimen treatment that includes vitamin C and other potent ingredients to lighten dark spots and improve the appearance of uneven skin tone.
+Please note, this should not replace your sunscreen.

 In-Studio treatments including Cold Therapy are extremely effective in treating hyperpigmentation and dark spots.
-Cryogenically cooled air helps infused targeted brightening serums into the skin for maximum absorption.
-Additionally, yellow LED light is also effective in improving the appearance of sun damage.
+Cryogenically cooled air helps infuse targeted brightening serums into the skin for maximum absorption.
+Additionally, green and yellow LED light are also effective in improving the appearance of sun damage.